Research shows that massage during pregnancy can improve your baby’s health in 3 ways.

 1. Nerve Pain Relief

 The main goal of massage therapy is instant pain relief.
-Several women encounter sciatic nerve discomfort in late pregnancy due to the fetus lying on the pelvis and lower back tissues.
-Stress is spread to the upper and lower legs’ muscles by the weight of the uterus, allowing them to expand and place pressure on surrounding nerves.
+Several women encounter sciatic nerve discomfort in late pregnancy due to the fetus lying on the pelvis and lower back issues.
+Stress is spread to the upper and lower legs’ muscles by the uterus’s weight, allowing them to expand and place pressure on surrounding nerves.

 2. Hormonal Adjustment